mctweb/torphins-playgroup/content/pages/faqs.md

         title: What curriculum do you follow?
       - body: We consider the Playgroup Garden as one of our most valuable resources and regard outdoor activities as a natural enhancement and extension of our indoor environment.
-We offer free flow play this allows your child to choose whether they would like to play inside or outside during their session.
+We offer free flow play meaning your child can choose whether they would like to play inside or outside during their session.
 We encourage the children to commence their day outside.
           Children can access, paints, puzzles and books outside as well as the physical equipment, such as bikes and swings.
 We believe that outdoor play has just as much to offer the children as our indoor environment.
         title: How much time do you spend outside?
       - body: "## What is play?